maximoleinyk/atBox/readme.md

 ```

 ### Case 1.2.3:
-input = `find person whose @name is not Maksym Oliinyk`
+input = `find a person whose @name is not Maksym Oliinyk`
 ```
 output = [
     {
         "name": {
-            operator: "is not"
+            operator: "not"
-            value: "Maksym Oliinyk"
+            value: "Maksym"
         }
     }
 ]
 ```

 ### Case 1.2.4:
-input = `find person whose @name is not "Maksym Oliinyk"`
+input = `@name is not "Maksym Oliinyk"`
 ```
 output = [
     {
         "name": {
-            operator: "is not"
+            operator: "not"
             value: "Maksym Oliinyk"
         }
     }